kennethreitz-archive/.com/content/posts/110723-requests-v0.5.1.rst

 Once Poster is removed, Python3.1+ support will be added.

-Once the port to Python3 is complete, elegant HTTPS certificate checking will
+Once the port to Python3 is complete, elegant HTTPS certificate verification will be added.

 While those development tasks are being carried out, I'm planning on adding some more exhaustive documentation to the website: tutorials, FAQ, use